Max Geller (activist): Students for Justice in Palestine

 While Geller was a student at Northeastern Law School, he was president of the local chapter of Students for Justice in Palestine (SJP).
 In 2013, the group staged a walkout of a presentation by Israeli soldiers, leading the school to put them on administrative probation.
 SJP then delivered mock eviction letters to students, which resulted in the group's suspension.
 Geller defended the incident in an op-ed in the Boston Globe and an appearance on Democracy Now!.
 Geller told Chris Hedges that his SJP activism led to death threats and threats of disciplinary measures, which further catalyzed his activism.

 New Orleans City Council Israel protest bill

 In 2017, Geller was involved with the New Orleans Palestinian Solidarity Committee (NOPSC), which lobbied the New Orleans City Council to pass a Boycott Divestment and Sanctions bill that they helped draft.
 The bill passed, but was met with counter-lobbying by Zionist groups.
 The wording of the bill had not explicitly named Israel, opting instead to target "human-rights violators," but was nonetheless called anti-Israel and anti-Semitic.
 The city council claimed they were unaware of NOPSC's political stances and rescinded the bill.

 Palestine Action

-Geller is a spokesperson for Palestine Action, an activist group which organizes direction action to protest Israeli-owned weapons company Elbit Systems.
+Geller is a former spokesperson for Palestine Action, an activist group which organizes direction action to protest Israeli-owned weapons company Elbit Systems.
 The goal of these direct action tactics is to prevent their manufacture of military technologies.
+He left the group in 2025.